PLE Program Description | How PLE Courses Appear on License Lookup | Other Important Information | Mandatory RSA Course

 As of January 1, 2014, only the Single-Track Post-License Education (PLE 1T) program will satisfy the 30-hour curriculum requirement.

 New salespersons may complete the eight courses and 30 hours among different Board-approved education providers.
-As of January 1, 2014, the PLE 1T program will be the only approved post-license education curriculum.
+As of January 1, 2014, there is only one approved post-license education curriculum (without practice "tracks") that covers course topics as noted above.

-Failure to complete the post-license education requirement within one year of initial licensure will result in your license being placed on inactive status.
+Active new salespersons who fail to complete the 30-hour PLE requirement within one year of initial licensure will be placed on inactive status.
 You cannot practice real estate in Virginia with an inactive license.
 You may re-activate your license by:

 New Salespersons must complete the 30-hour Post-License Education requirement.
 They do not need to complete the 16-hour Continuing Education curriculum required of other salespersons.